Canapville, Orne

 Canapville (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Bourg, Canapville, Beaulevêque and La Roussière.

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

+The Touques river flows through the commune in addition to a stream, the Ruisseau de Beauleveque.